README

 Citation

 Please cite this package when using it.
 See the Citation section for details.
+A regular entry and a LaTeX/BibTeX users entry are given.

 Installation guide